Donald Glover: 2018–2019: "This Is America"

+2020: Surprise fourth album

 On March 15, 2020, Glover streamed his surprise fourth album on his website Donald Glover Presents, where it played on a loop for twelve hours until it was taken down.
 21 Savage and Ariana Grande feature on the album.
 The album was released on digital services the following week under the name 3.15.20.
 It was well received by music critics and debuted at number 13 on the Billboard 200.
 In November 2020, in a rare appearance on his Twitter account, Glover opined that seasons 3 and 4 of Atlanta would be on the caliber of The Sopranos and that his next musical project would be his "biggest by far".

-2021–present: Return to television and Swarm

-In 2021, Donald Glover signed an overall deal with Amazon Studios.
-It was announced that he would be producing and starring in a television reboot of Doug Liman's 2005 film Mr. & Mrs. Smith, with Maya Erskine co-starring.
-In April 2021, Glover tweeted that he was in the midst of writing a trilogy of feature films.

-In February 2022, both seasons 3 and 4 of Atlanta had completed filming, with season 3 premiering on March 24 and the final season on September 15.
-In March, Glover announced that he was working on a Disney+ Star Wars series based on Lando Calrissian.

-In an October 2022 interview with Variety, "Community" creator Dan Harmon said that he believes Donald Glover would be in the upcoming Sony Pictures and Peacock TV produced "Community" film.
-“I think that Donald is coming, based on word of mouth, but it’s just the deal isn’t official or wasn’t official.
-It would be difficult to really commit to doing this thing without Donald,” Harmon said.
-“So I believe he is coming back."
-In December 2022, it was announced that Glover would star and produce a feature set in Sony Pictures’ Spider-Man universe.
-The film currently has no title but is said to revolve around the Hypno-Hustler.

-He is also the creator of the television series, titled Swarm, starring Dominique Fishback, Damson Idris, and Chloe Bailey, about a Beyoncé-esque character.
-Serving as a director and executive producer, the series is the first project from his deal with Amazon Studios.
+2024–present: Atavista and Bando Stone & the New World soundtrack

+In April 2024, during a radio stream by Glover's production company GILGA, Glover revealed plans to re-release 3.15.20 as a "finished" album called Atavista, as well as announcing the existence of a new album.
+Glover said the latter would be the final Childish Gambino album and would act as a soundtrack to an upcoming film called Bando Stone & the New World.
+Later in the month, Glover previewed a track featuring a Kanye West verse on his Gilga Radio show.

+On May 13, 2024, Glover released Atavista.
+Glover announced The New World Tour in support of both albums in July 2024 and released the soundtrack to Bando Stone & the New World later that month.
+In an interview with The New York Times during the release of Bando Stone & the New World, he explained the retirement of the Childish Gambino moniker was due to the logistics of making albums with his film, television and family obligations as well as working on the creative incubator, Gilga.

+On October 4, 2024, Glover announced on Twitter that he has cancelled the remaining shows for The New World Tour due to surgery and recovery for an undisclosed ailment.
+He did a rap verse on Jennie's "Damn Right" from Ruby, alongside Kali Uchis.

 Influences

 In an interview with The Guardian, Glover stated, "I'm influenced by LCD Soundsystem as much as Ghostface Killah.
 A lot of the rap shows I saw as a kid were boring, but if you went to a Rage Against the Machine show or a Justice show, the kids were losing their minds.
 Kids just want to go nuts, Odd Future know that.
 People want to experience something physical."
-Glover also cites hip-hop duo Outkast and trio Migos, and funk band Funkadelic as being influences.
+He also cites hip-hop duo Outkast and trio Migos, and funk band Funkadelic as being influences.

 Glover has influenced a number of younger musicians and actors.
 Rapper Vince Staples has praised Glover's ability to "[do] something different every time".